-Food sales in the hotel sector shot up to ¥2.87 trillion in 2015, equivalent to US\$23.5 billion.
-This was a 4.6% increase from the previous year, and represents 9% of total food service industry sales.
-After a significant decline after the major earthquake in 2011, the hotel food business has recovered steadily in the last three years.
+Food sales in the hotel sector dropped to ¥2.82 trillion in 2016, equivalent to US\$25.7 billion.
+This was a 3.9% decrease from the previous year, and represents 8.7% of total food service industry sales.
+There is a sharp contrast between new style business hotels and the Japanese style small/traditional inns within the sector.
+After a significant decline, due to the major earthquake in 2011, the hotel food business had recovered steadily over the last five years.
+Major city and business hotels increased their food business while putting effort into diversifying breakfast menus in order to differentiate from competitors.
+However, a number of Japanese small lodging facilities, such as Ryokan, Pension and Minshuku (Japanese style small inns) have been closing or seeing declines in the number of Japanese guests due to aging of owners.

-Along with an increasing number of foreign travelers visiting Japan, a number of new hotels have opened in 2015 which are run by foreign-affiliated companies such as Starwood Hotel & Resorts in Kyoto, The Park Front Hotel at Universal Studios Japan in Osaka, and Hyatt Regency in Okinawa.
+Along with an increasing number of foreign travelers visiting Japan, a number of new hotels have opened since 2015 which are run by foreign-affiliated companies such as Starwood Hotels, Marriott, Park Hyatt, Conrad and InterContinental Hotels.
 Major Japanese hotels have also scheduled new hotels and/or renovations in order to accommodate the increase in foreign tourists and to prepare for the Olympic Games that will be held in Tokyo in 2020.
-Most major hotels showed an increase in sales in 2015 from the previous year.
+Most major hotels showed an increase in sales in 2016 from the previous year.